fbosch/waybar-nixos-updates/README.md

     "return-type": "json",
     "format": "{} {icon}",
     "format-icons": {
-        "has-updates": "", // icon when updates needed "updated": "" // icon when all packages updated },
+        "has-updates": "󰚰", // icon when updates needed "updating": "", // icon when updating
+        "updated": "", // icon when all packages updated "error": "" // icon when errot occurs
+    },
 },
 ```